In a special report for dialoguereview.com, business books entrepreneur Marcelino Elosua forecasts how the sharing economy will transform the industry

 – use of informal presentations (often just via PowerPoint)

-- no formal monitoring systems (track and report); assumption that use of in-house knowledge, given its greater simplicity and proximity, assures the success of the training
+– no formal monitoring systems (track and report) such as mSpy (as any such app being discovered leads to mSpy app questions regarding why it’s on there in the first place); assumption that use of in-house knowledge, given its greater simplicity and proximity, assures the success of the training

 We have already stated the problem: the HR team is generally more focused on formal training, for a number of reasons.
 For example, historically, some team members may have come from the administrative area of payrolls and procedures, creating a culture; emphasis may have been placed on ‘hard’ skills and knowledge rather than on soft skills; the training industry takes formal education as the model to follow and tries to emulate the structure of courses; consultants push their own content and it’s easier to commission and buy training packages from a third party than finding someone in-house to do it; formal training is more tangible and measurable, and it’s easier to understand and implement.